SIBarcodeNetwork/ReadtheDocsMaster/Docs/noncoding_annotation.rst

 Initial Annotation Tips
 ---------------------

 * Annotate aligned consensus sequences rather than assembled contigs or individual sequences.
 This saves time in the long run as bulk annotations can be done across all aligned sequences at once.
+SIBN recommends using the MUSCLE Alignment option in Geneious Prime.

 * If annotating a taxonomically diverse set of sequences that will not all align well, multiple alignments may need to be done, each annotated separately.